 A type of license that helps users that work in shifts, as licenses are consumed only when you actually want to use a Robot.

-A concurrent license is consumed in Orchestrator, depending on its type, when:
+A multiuser license is consumed in Orchestrator, depending on its type, when:

 - the Robot is connected to Orchestrator

-- the UiPath Robot Tray is running (and not only while it is executing a process)
+- the UiPath Assistant is running (and not only while it is executing a process)

 - Studio is running